chrislatina/MLE/README.md

 <h4>Optimizing Raspbery Pi for realtime streaming Audio</h4>

-I highy recommend reading this wiki on low latency audio http://wiki.linuxaudio.org/wiki/raspberrypi.
-Overclocking (http://elinux.org/RPiconfig#Overclocking) is probably not necessary but you can experiment with this if you receive dropouts.
+I highy recommend reading this wiki on low latency audio <a href="http://wiki.linuxaudio.org/wiki/raspberrypi">http://wiki.linuxaudio.org/wiki/raspberrypi</a>.
+Overclocking (<a href="http://elinux.org/RPiconfig#Overclocking">http://elinux.org/RPiconfig#Overclocking</a>) is probably not necessary but you can experiment with this if you receive dropouts.

 <h4>Booting your program</h4>
 Edit the boot script to run your program by default.
 You'll need to make sure to run the startup.py script to assign the GPIO pins.